This page is only for customers with the new version of the Google Maps Platform Premium Plan, which became available in January 2016.

 - How many channels can I use?

-You can use up to 2,000 distinct channels per client ID.
+You can use up to 2,000 distinct channels per client ID or API key.

 - How do I set up channels for my application's requests?

 Make sure the

 channelvalue in your requests meets the following requirements:

 - Can include an underscore (_) and hyphen (-) character.